Interpretable Responsibility Sharing as a Heuristic for Task and Motion Planning: Experiments

 Furthermore, we conducted extensive evaluations on the decision-making capacity of our proposed method, ORS.
 The quantitative results are shown in Table \ref{acc_results}.
 ORS outperforms all baselines across three tasks, achieving significant decision-making accuracy, which is reflected in its performance as it requires the minimum effort to complete these tasks.
-The ANN, RRL, and CARL models show notable performance, with ANN achieving an accuracy of \(80.5 \pm 6.9\%\), RRL achieving an accuracy of \(78.1 \pm 7.7\%\), and CARL achieving a superior accuracy of \(95.0 \pm 5.6\%\).
-These accuracies highlight the effectiveness of rule-based approaches in decision-making tasks.
-However, our proposed method, ORS, significantly outperforms all these models, achieving an accuracy of \(96.3 \pm 0.4\%\).
-This demonstrates the robustness and reliability of ORS in decision-making tasks, achieving the highest performance metrics compared to other baseline models.
-While there is a clear trade-off between decision-making accuracy and interpretability among the spectrum of baselines, ORS achieves both high accuracy and interpretability.
-This trade-off is evident in the physical effort required by each baseline to complete the test tasks, with ORS completing the tasks with minimum effort.
-These results indicate that our IRS, enhanced with ORS, is capable of effectively guiding high-level planning in complex tasks.
+The quantitative results reveal a clear performance hierarchy.
+The ANN, RRL, and CARL models show notable performance, with ANN achieving an accuracy of $80.5 \pm 6.9\%$ and RRL achieving $78.1 \pm 7.7\%$.
+Among the baselines, CARL demonstrates superior predictive power with an accuracy of $95.0 \pm 5.6\%$, indicating that its relational rules are the primary drivers of performance.

+However, our proposed method, ORS, significantly outperforms all baselines, achieving the highest accuracy of $96.3 \pm 0.4\%$.
+This enhancement is due to the synergy between the learners: ORS synthesizes the high-performing relational rules from the joint rule pool with the structural, interpretable logic.
+By employing a bounded greedy search to optimize a Balance Score, ORS filters out unstable rules, reducing the standard deviation by an order of magnitude (from $\pm 5.6\%$ in CARL to $\pm 0.4\%$ in ORS).
+Thus, ORS leverages CARL for raw predictive power while relying on RRL's structural constraints to ensure stability and interpretability.

+{\textbf{Error Analysis and Geometric Variability:}} While ORS achieves high accuracy ($\approx 96.3\%$), the majority of the remaining misclassifications highlight the distinction between the continuous geometric costs used for ground-truth labeling and the discrete logical predicates used for inference.
+The CPG module generates labels based on the precise cost of executed motion plans; consequently, it effectively identifies scenarios where auxiliary objects are present but geometrically suboptimal (e.g., located at the far edge of the workspace) as negative.
+In contrast, the ORS model operates on high-level logical features (e.g., $tray\_on\_table$) that abstract away specific metric coordinates.
+As a result, the model learns generalized semantic rules, such as utilizing a tray for multiple objects, which may occasionally contradict the specific geometric ground truth in boundary cases.
+These discrepancies represent a trade-off inherent to the framework, prioritizing the learning of robust, interpretable strategies over the overfitting of specific geometric initializations.